 I plan to obtain a home equity loan.
 My property is in a Special Flood Hazard Area (SFHA).
 Will this affect my current flood insurance policy?

 It depends.
-When you obtain the home equity loan, the lender must ensure that adequate flood insurance is in place or require that additional flood insurance coverage be added to the flood insurance policy.
+When you obtain the home equity loan, the lender must ensure that adequate flood insurance is in place or require that additional flood insurance coverage be added to your existing flood insurance policy.

 - The combined total outstanding principal balance of the first and second loans,